Antoinette Frank: Police career

-Relationship with Rogers Lacaze
+Relationship with Rogers LaCaze

-On November 25, 1994, Frank handled an incident in which Rogers Lacaze, a known drug dealer, had been shot.
+On November 25, 1994, Frank handled an incident in which Rogers Joseph LaCaze (born August 13, 1976), a known drug dealer, had been shot.
 An investigator with the Department of Public Safety and Corrections (DOC) believed this was the first contact between the two, although in her statement, Frank claims that they met some eight months before the murders.
-Frank had taken a statement from Lacaze after he was shot on the street, and initially got closer to him in hopes of turning his life around.
-However, she was smitten by Lacaze's "bad boy" persona, and their relationship soon turned sexual.
+Frank had taken a statement from LaCaze after he was shot on the street, and initially got closer to him in hopes of turning his life around.
+However, she was smitten by LaCaze's "bad boy" persona, and their relationship soon turned sexual.
 She kept up her relationship even though she was well aware she was jeopardizing her career.

-The association between Frank and Lacaze became noticeable after other police officers witnessed Lacaze driving her car, and even observed him moving her police unit at the scene of an accident she was investigating.
-On one occasion, Lacaze accompanied her on a complaint call where she introduced him as a "trainee"; on other occasions, she introduced Lacaze as her nephew.
-Prior to the murders, others testified that Frank and Lacaze would pull over and rob motorists while in a squad car.
+The association between Frank and LaCaze became noticeable after other police officers witnessed LaCaze driving her car, and even observed him moving her police unit at the scene of an accident she was investigating.
+On one occasion, LaCaze accompanied her on a complaint call where she introduced him as a "trainee"; on other occasions, she introduced LaCaze as her nephew.
+Prior to the murders, others testified that Frank and LaCaze would pull over and rob motorists while in a squad car.

-Frank refused to discuss her relationship with Lacaze during the DOC investigation, except to say that she was trying to help him.
+Frank refused to discuss her relationship with LaCaze during the DOC investigation, except to say that she was trying to help him.
 It was later revealed that the two had a sexual relationship.
-When asked why she would continue the relationship, knowing that Lacaze had been involved in dealing drugs and a shooting, she responded that she would not disassociate herself from him just because of his past.
-The investigator also questioned Frank about trying to buy 9mm ammunition for Lacaze at Walmart on the day before the Kim Anh murders, but stated that she was a police officer and that there was nothing wrong with her buying ammunition.
-In her statement, she claimed that she and Lacaze were not dating and had never been intimate.
+When asked why she would continue the relationship, knowing that LaCaze had been involved in dealing drugs and a shooting, she responded that she would not disassociate herself from him just because of his past.
+The investigator also questioned Frank about trying to buy 9mm ammunition for LaCaze at Walmart on the day before the Kim Anh murders, but stated that she was a police officer and that there was nothing wrong with her buying ammunition.
+In her statement, she claimed that she and LaCaze were not dating and had never been intimate.
 Frank refused to discuss anything regarding the murders - every time the investigator asked her a question, she told him to "look it up in the record" or asserted her innocence.
 However, during her interview with the DOC investigator, Frank claimed to have had a male suitor but refused to go into specifics because he worked for the police department.